 AMMA-CATCH is a National Observation Service (SNO) that aims to document the long-term climatic, hydrological and ecological evolution in West Africa.
 It is based on three densely instrumented sites, some of which have been operating since the mid-1980s on the Sahelian part of the observatory.
 The surface area of these three sites is between 10,000 and 25,000 km²; they are staggered in latitude so as to sample the eco-climatic gradients characteristic of the region.

-Simultaneous monitoring of the vegetation cover, the phenology and the various terms of the water balance (rainfall, infiltration, groundwater recharge, surface runoff) at the three sites provides insight into the interactions between the water cycle, vegetation dynamics and climate variability at intraseasonal and interannual scales over this region that is highly vulnerable to the impacts of climate change.
-On each mesoscale site (Mali, Niger, Benin), finer observations are made on "supersites" and "local intensive sites".
+Simultaneous monitoring of these three sites of the vegetation cover, its phenology and the different terms of the water balance (rain, infiltration, aquifer recharge, surface runoff) makes it possible to better understand the interactions between the water cycle and the dynamics of the water. vegetation and climate variability at intra-seasonal to multi-year scales in this region highly vulnerable to the impacts of climate change.